render-examples/postgresql-missing-trigger-index/README.md

    ./create-schema.sh
    ```

-   This script will create the following tables:
-   - `users`
-   - `articles`
-   - `comments`

-   If the tables already exist, they will be dropped and recreated.
+   If the target tables already exist, they will be dropped and recreated.

 2. After the schema is created successfully, run the `generate-data.sh` script to populate the tables with sample data: